HISTORY of RIO TINTO MINES

 Rio Tinto mines are part of the 230km-Iberian pyrite belt, extending from Aznalcollar near Seville to Aljustrel in Portugal.
 Pyrite is a mineral containing a combination of Sulphur, iron and copper, with a metallic lustre which lends it the name "fool's gold".
 At certain points this mining field showed surface signs of two other vividly-coloured copper minerals, bright green malachite and deep blue azurite, which must have attracted the curiosity of the area's prehistoric inhabitants.

-Read more about History of Rio Tinto Mines - Middle ages
+Read more about History of Rio Tinto Mines - Romans

 Thanks to David Avery and RTZ for their 1974 book Not on Queen Victoria's Birthday, which is the definitive history of the Rio Tinto Mines.
 Thanks to William Giles Nash for his 1910 book The Rio Tinto Mine: Its History And Romance, from which much of this information was sourced.
 You can buy a second-hand copy of Avery's book, and a scanned on demand reprint of Nash's book, from Amazon.
 (Click on books in right hand margin of this page)